 What Causes Zits?

-What Causes Blackheads?
+What Are Blackheads?

 Blackheads are the little black spots that can appear on skin, especially around the nostrils and lips.
 Blackheads are not a sign of poor hygiene.
-They are caused by hormonal changes.
-That's why they are so common in puberty.
+They are caused by hormonal changes; that's why they are so common in puberty.

 There's a protein called keratin which the body uses to make hair.
 Sometimes, too much keratin is produced, and it builds up in your glands.
 Your body tries to get rid of the excess keratin by pushing it out through your pores (the little 'holes' in your skin's surface).

-As it does that, the sebum is pushed out too and becomes exposed to the air.
-In those conditions the sebum hardens and turns black—and that's what a blackhead is.
+As it does that, the sebum is pushed out too, and it becomes exposed to the air.
+In those conditions, the sebum hardens and turns black—and that's what a blackhead is.

-What Causes Whiteheads?
+What Are Whiteheads?

 Whiteheads are caused in exactly the same way as blackheads or zits.
-The difference is that in the case of a whitehead the sebum is pushed up but remains beneath the outer skin making it visible but not exposed to the air.
+The difference is that in the case of a whitehead, the sebum that's pushed up remains beneath the outer skin, making it visible but not exposed to the air.
 Remember, it is exposure to the air that causes the sebum to harden and turn black.
-If it's not exposed it remains white in color.
+If it's not exposed, it remains white in colour—simple as that!

 The sebaceous gland may be the cause of all the trouble when it is over-productive.
 But it can also be a problem if it doesn't produce enough.
 That can lead to dry, flaky skin and dandruff.

-What are Pimples?
+What Are Pimples?

-How Scabs Are Formed
+How Do Scabs Form?

 Scabs are a natural part of the body's healing process.
-When you cut or graze yourself your body acts quickly to stop the blood flow and heal the damaged skin.
+When you cut or graze your skin's surface, your body acts quickly to stop the blood flow and heal the damaged skin.

 The outer layer is the hard, crusty surface that we usually think of as a scab.
 Underneath that, white blood cells get to work to combat any bacteria that may have infected the area.
 All of this can begin to happen very fast, even as little as 10 seconds after you cut yourself.

 What Causes Flaky Skin and Dandruff?

-We've seen that most spots, zits and pimples are caused by hormonal changes leading to the over or underproduction of sebum.
+We've seen that most spots, zits, and pimples are caused by hormonal changes leading to the over- or underproduction of sebum.
 Flaky skin and dandruff usually have a different cause.

 Dandruff is caused by bacteria and fungi that eat up the natural oils on your skin.

 The usual cause of persistent flaky skin or dandruff is a fungal infection.
 There are many tiny microbial organisms that live on our skin.
 Most of the time, they are useful.
-Many of the species responsible for causing dandruff normally help to keep the natural balance of oils in the skin right by eating up any excess.
+Many of the species responsible for causing dandruff normally help to keep the balance of natural oils in the skin by eating up any excess.

 Unfortunately, sometimes the balance goes wrong and the organisms get out of hand.
 This can make your skin very dry, causing it to flake off so much that it becomes visible as a dusting on your shoulders.

 The only truly effective way to treat persistent dandruff and flaky skin is with a medicated shampoo or dermatological cream from your doctor or drugstore.

-What is a Beauty Spot?
+What Is a Beauty Spot?

-The 'beauty spot' was so highly prized in the 18th century, that ladies would paint one on their cheek or upper lip if they didn't have one naturally!
+The 'beauty spot' was so highly prized in the 18th century that ladies would paint one on their cheek or upper lip if they didn't have one naturally!

-No-one knows why they're considered beautiful, but they are.
+No one knows why they're considered beautiful, but they are.
 And that's a fact!